A lot of marketers and business owners are obsessed with customer acquisition.

 14. Offer a gift with purchase

-Dan Ariely explains that consumers ‘perceive the benefits associated with free products as higher’ than their absolute value.
+Dan Ariely explains that consumers ‘perceive the benefits of free products as higher’ than their absolute value.

-Research has actually found that many shoppers prefer getting an extra product for free over getting the original product discounted by the same amount.
+Research has found that many shoppers prefer getting an extra product for free over the original product discounted by the same amount.

 15. Make changes based on customer complaints